AlexOn91/excel-catalog-validator/README.md

    Each error includes explanations and **cell references** for quick navigation.
    Example: HTML tag found in a product name.
    ![Fail Report](docs/screenshots/fail_report.png)

+📦 Executable (for HR / non-technical users)

+The project also includes a packaged Windows executable (.exe) built with PyInstaller.
+⚠️ The .exe file is not uploaded here because GitHub does not allow files larger than 50 MB.

+👉 If you want to test the app directly without installing Python, I can provide the .exe version on request.